ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 * Planning: the planning module plans the spatio-temporal trajectory for the autonomous vehicle to take
 * Control: the control module executes the planned spatio-temporal trajectory by generating control commands such as throttle, brake and steering
 * Canbus: the interface where control commands are passed to the vehicle hardware.
 It is also where chasiss information gets passed through to the software system
 * HD-Map: this module is more like a library.
-Instead of publishing/subscribing messages, it is frequently used as a query fashion engine to provide add-hoc structured information regarding the roads
+Instead of publishing/subscribing messages, it is frequently used as a query fashion engine to provide ad-hoc structured information regarding the roads
 * Localization: the localization module leverages various information sources such as GPS, Lidar and IMU to estimate where the autonomous vehicle is located.

 The interactions of these modules are illustrated in the following picture.
 ![Software Architecture](images/Apollo_2_0_Software_Arch.png)

 Every module is running as a separate baidu CarOS based ROS node.
-Each module node publishes and subcribes certain topics.
+Each module node publishes and subscribes certain topics.
 The subscribed topics serve as data input while the published topics serve as data output.
 The detailed interactions are as follows.
 ## Perception
 Obviously perception strictly depends on the raw sensor data such as Lidar point cloud data and camera data.
 However, besides these raw sensor data inputs, traffic light detection also needs to depend on the localization data as well as the HD-Map.
 Since real-time ad-hoc fashioned traffic light detection is computationally infeasible, the traffic light detection will need localization to determine when and where to start detecting traffic lights through the camera captured pictures.